-The Council of Europe Directorate of Communications makes three kinds of accreditation available to the media.
+The Council of Europe Directorate of Communications makes two kinds of accreditation available to the media.

 Temporary accreditation, for a maximum period of five days, may be issued for a specific event.
 Applications need to be made 24 hours in advance.

 A permanent accreditation card, for a maximum period of 12 months, may be issued to journalists who are regularly present, either because they are based in Strasbourg or in adjacent regions/countries or because they are required to follow the work of the Council of Europe on a regular basis.